ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace making in the Middle East.md

 ### Synthesis (cf voice memo)

 The Treaty of Versailles was more about revenge (debt, acknowledging, demilitarizing).
-Sèvres installed a form of control of European powers on the Middle East.
+Sèvres installed a form of control of European powers in the Middle East.
+They both marked the end of empires.
+They led to the development of nationalism which
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Mjk4MjE4NjYsNjU0NjUxMzY2LC0zNz
+eyJoaXN0b3J5IjpbMTA0Njk1NjY4Miw2NTQ2NTEzNjYsLTM3MT
-E0NjQ1NjEsNzgxNDE2MzM0LC0xODIzODkxNzMzLC05MTMyNDgz
+Q2NDU2MSw3ODE0MTYzMzQsLTE4MjM4OTE3MzMsLTkxMzI0ODMx
-MTMsOTU2ODkzOTgzLDgzMDExNTAyMCwtNTczMzI4Nzk2XX0=
+Myw5NTY4OTM5ODMsODMwMTE1MDIwLC01NzMzMjg3OTZdfQ==
 -->